Can You Buy Travel Insurance After Booking a Trip?

 Top 5 Tips for Adding Travel Insurance After Booking

-Finding the right travel insurance policy after booking doesn’t have to be stressful; with Squaremouth, it can be pretty straightforward.
-Whether your departure is weeks away or just around the corner, the following tips can help you lock in trustworthy and reliable travel insurance protection.
+Finding the right travel insurance policy after booking doesn’t have to be stressful.
+Whether your departure is months away or just around the corner, the following tips can help you lock in trustworthy, reliable travel insurance protection before it’s too late.

 - Compare Policies From At Least 3 Companies: Use a comparison tool to review different policies and find a travel insurance company you can trust with a policy that will sufficiently cover your non-refundable expenses.

 - Get to Know What’s Covered: We always encourage our travelers to take a moment to read the fine print on any policy, even if they’ve used the provider before.
-We know that digging into a Certificate of Insurance (COI) might not be exciting, but it can help ensure you’re traveling prepared.
-The COI clearly outlines what’s included in your plan..
-Knowing these factors can help you dodge any unpleasant surprises later on!
+We know that digging into a Certificate of Insurance might not be exciting, but it can help ensure you’re traveling prepared.
+Knowing what’s covered by your plan, and what’s excluded, can help you dodge any unpleasant surprises later on!

 - Don’t Wait Until the Last Minute: Even though you can buy travel insurance until the day before you depart, we don’t recommend it.
 Waiting that long will limit your coverage.
 For example, if a storm is named, or you come down with an illness before you buy, you won’t be covered for related cancellations.
 Purchasing earlier gives you access to time-sensitive benefits and protects you if something goes wrong before your trip begins.